 Global Volcanism Program | Image GVP-11259

 This hydrothermally active submarine volcano at the southern part of the Mariana arc was first detected during a 2003 NOAA bathymetric survey and named NW Rota 1.
 The seamount rises to within about 500 m of the ocean surface, about 100 km N of Guam.
-When the volcano was revisited in 2004 a minor eruption was occurring from the vent named Brimstone Pit.
-Prominent structural lineaments about a kilometer apart can be seen across the summit of the edifice and down the NE and SW flanks.
+A minor eruption was witnessed in 2004 at the Brimstone Pit vent.

 Image courtesy of Susan Merle (Oregon State University/NOAA Vents Program).